BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 ---

 ###  Latest news
 - Our paper *On the Isogeny Problem with Torsion Points* accepted at PKC 2022.
-This is a joint work with Péter Kutas and Simon-Philipp Merz.
+This is a joint work with Péter Kutas, Simon-Philipp Merz and Yan Bo Ti.
 - Our paper *A New Adaptive attack on SIDH* accepted at CT-RSA 2022.
 This is a joint work with Christophe Petit.
 - New paper: *A New Adaptive attack on SIDH*.
 This is a joint work with Christophe Petit.
 - Our paper *SETA: Supersingular Encryption from Torsion point Attacks* is online.